Farfesadee/Web_DevelopmeS-CSS-/CSS_Codebook1/README.md

 Objective: Use classes to style text.

 Instructions:
-- Create a "<div>" with a class of "quote-box".
+- Create a div tag with a class of "quote-box".
-- Inside, add a "<p>" with a quote and another "<p>" for the author.
+- Inside, add a p tag with a quote and another p tag for the author.
 - Style the quote to be italic, larger, and center-aligned.
 - Style the author’s name to be smaller and right-aligned.
 - Give the whole box a light background co